-Your doctor may also order a mammogram if you’re symptomatic.
-That’s called a diagnostic mammogram.
+Your doctor may also order a mammogram if have

-Read on to see example mammogram images and to learn more about what the different findings mean.
+Read on to see example mammogram images and to learn more about normal and abnormal results look like.

 Breasts contain fat, along with fibrous and glandular tissue.
 The more fibroglandular tissue you have, the denser your breasts are.
 The radiologist will classify your breast density using four categories: